South Dakota to Colorado, via Wyoming

 Motorway driving can be boring and with a long straight road ahead to Colorado Springs we decided to turn off and drive through some smaller towns.
 We stopped off in Larkspur, a very small town, and pulled in at a liquor store.
 Named Hops and Vines this shop was another place specialising in craft beers.
 We stocked up on some local Denver and Colorado beers, bought a souvenir for our son then got on our way.
-The owner was very helpful and well travelled.
+The owner was very helpful and was well travelled.
 Turned out he had been to Ronda and Granada in Spain, not that far from Casa Goodwin.
 He was planning a trip to Norway soon having been to Iceland in the past.
 He was interested in our trip and congratulated us on taking in so many states.
 He had visited all but 4 of the 50!

 We made our way through Colorado Springs, passing the impressive US Airforce Academy building (memories of Top Gun!) and saw some golf courses, but despite being keen golfers, golf was not on our agenda yet.
 We would wait until California and hopefully some warmer weather before we played over here.